Anna's Guide to Getting Even

 On September 11, 2001, Brett Cooper checks into a flight to go on an interview for a job he doesn't want, in a city where he doesn't want to live.
 All to make his wife happy.
 He loves her, but he's not happy in his marriage.
 Or in his body, really.
 As boarding begins, Brett panics and gives his ticket away.
 When his plane strikes the World Trade Center, he realizes that he's been given a second chance to live the life he always wanted.

 Brett disappears into the chaos, hoping to figure out who he's meant to be.
 With help from some new friends, Brett begins to transition into Christa.
 A tragedy sends Christa further north to Canada, where she builds a new life.
-For fifteen years, everything is peaceful and easy until Jess reappears.
+For eighteen years, everything is peaceful and easy until Jess reappears.

 Jess used her husband's life insurance to go to medical school.
 When she discovers that she's actually not a widow, it throws her entire future into question.
 Making matters more complicated is the discovery that all of the love Jess held for her spouse is alive and well.
 Christa and Jess must figure out what the future holds for them—if Christa has a future at all, with the reemergence of the missing Canadian woman whose identity Christa "borrowed".